elastic/terraform-provider-ec/CONTRIBUTING.md

 ## Reporting Issues

-If you have found an issue or defect in `ecctl` or the latest documentation, use the GitHub [issue tracker](https://github.com/elastic/terraform-provider-ec/issues) to report the problem.
+If you have found an issue or defect in the `terraform-provider-ec` or the latest documentation, use the GitHub [issue tracker](https://github.com/elastic/terraform-provider-ec/issues) to report the problem.
 Make sure to follow the template provided for you to provide all the useful details possible.

 ## Code Contribution Guidelines